 While framing and insulating the bus walls we didn’t consider the steps.
-They were one part of the bus that we did not think we needed to touch.
-They had water proof rubber padding on them and that was that.
 It wasn’t until we saw another build that we realized the steps had no insulation.
-The solution was simple.
-Rip up the steps, add insulation, be warmer.
-Not quite.
+The solution was to simply rip up the steps, add insulation, and be warmer.
+However, like every other part of this build, it was a bit more challenging.
 This tutorial will guide you through framing and insulating your bus steps to seal up that ice cold metal box that is often over looked.

 Start by removing the old bus steps.
 Our steps were made of thick rubber that was glued to a metal plate secured to the metal bus floor with phillips head screws.
 Once all of the screws are removed, use the pry bar to pull up the steps.
 This was a little hard and some of the caulking around the edges needed to be cut away.